Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/04_porting_guide.md

 @note It may not be easy or even possible to set any SPI clock speed.
 Instead, the SPI speed is often directly coupled with the system clock via a divider.

+@note In case of issues with SPI transfers, start with a lower SPI clock speed (e.g. 1 MHz) and increase successively.

-#### DMA
+#### DMA Channels

-For the DMA (direct memory access) transfer, usually two seperate channels need to be set up for the data read and write.
+For the DMA (direct memory access) transfer, usually two separate channels need to be set up for the data read and write.

 As the kind of operation always has to be specified by the master within the transfer, the SPI transfers have only two modes:
 -	Transmit only
 -	Transmit and receive

-Both kinds of transfer are started via the S2PI_TransferFrame() function.
+Both kinds of transfer are started via the #S2PI_TransferFrame() function.
 While the `txData` pointer always points to valid data, the `rxData` pointer is set to `0` if no data shall be transmitted.

-@note rxData and txData frequently point to the same address.
-While this should usually be no problem, as the memory byte needs to be read before and stored after the transmission, make sure that the DMA implementation of your MCU supports this.
-Otherwise, the receive data should be transferred to a temporary buffer and copied to the destination after reception.
+@note The #S2PI_TransferFrame() parameters `rxData` and `txData` frequently point to the same memory address.
+While this should usually be no problem, as the memory byte needs to be read before and stored after the transmission, make sure that the DMA implementation of your MCU supports this!
+Otherwise, the received data should be transferred to a temporary buffer and copied to the destination after reception.

 #### DMA Interrupts and Callback Function

 Usually, the SPI transmission requires a callback function to be triggered after the transmission is complete.

 Typically, in the DMA setup, the device provides DMA complete interrupts that can call the callback function.
-Also, if the CS signal is applied as GPIO (soft CS), it can be unasserted here.
+Also, if the *CS* signal is applied as GPIO (soft *CS*), it can be unasserted here.

 However, this DMA complete callback function may already start the next SPI transfer immediately.
 So all cleanups required after the current SPI transfer needs to be performed before that.
 This may be complicated as two DMA channels may be involved in the transmit and receive case and perform cleanup on their individual channel only.
 The callback function must be triggered only after both channels are freed and cleaned up.
 Also, the CS must be unasserted before the callback function is called.

-On the other hand, in the transmit only case, make sure that the DMA interrupt does not call the callback function, or unassert CS, before the last byte is fully transmitted, especially if the SPI speed is slow.
+On the other hand, in the transmit only case, make sure that the DMA interrupt does not call the callback function, or unassert *CS*, before the last byte is fully transmitted, especially if the SPI speed is slow.

 #### DMA Interrupt Priority

 To make use of stable and high frame rates, the SPI interrupt should not be blocked by other possibly longer running interrupts, so the interrupt priority should be chosen sufficiently high.
 On the other hand, if the target application uses other interrupts for very time sensitive purposes, they should have higher priority, as the callback function may include preparing a new SPI transfer and therefore may take multiple microseconds to return.

-See the [S2PI module](@ref argus_s2pi) documentation for more details on the SPI interface.

 ## Timer Layer {#pg_timer}